alicemunsal/dohex/DoHex2.md

 * Hexagonal Architecture is already used in embedded systems. [^15] We can use DoHex architecture for frontend, backend and embeded applications.

-* DoHex allows us to develop and test our application as a monolith and deploy it as a microservices application as needed by reasonable effort.
+* DoHex allows us to develop and test our application as a monolith and deploy it also as a microservices application by reasonable effort.

 * Single thread per request or event loop thread models can be used with DoHex architecture.